emanguy/ObsidianRyneCampaign/Locations/Ankhmar/Gravity Hold.md

 "I only respond to strength of arm, nothing arcane will bring me harm"

 ### Southeast tower (inner wall)
+"I have no need of magic or might, I shall awaken when you are polite."

 ### Southwest tower (inner wall)
 To awaken me, solve my riddle.